vovaspk/gameTwentyOne/README.md

 Java 1.7+
 Maven 3.0.5 or later
-You can download [maven] here(https://maven.apache.org/download.cgi).
+Here You can download [maven](https://maven.apache.org/download.cgi).
 Run Maven, specifying a location into which the completed Maven distro should be installed: mvn -DdistributionTargetDir="$HOME/app/maven/apache-maven-3.5.x-SNAPSHOT" clean package